 - Data Science, R, Data Visualization, Data Analytics , Data Structures, Algorithms, SQL, Python

 OnlinePart Time6 Hours/week8 Weeks

-Start Date None scheduled Cost $2,000 Class size N/A Location Online, TorontoData Analytics is an entry-level course unlike any other offered in Toronto, designed to teach you functional data literacy - the understanding of how data and analytics fit into your day-to-day work, an increasingly in-demand skill in today’s data-driven society.
+Start Date May 25, 2021 Cost $2,000 Class size N/A Location Online, TorontoData Analytics is an entry-level course designed to teach you functional data literacy - the understanding of how data and analytics fit into your day-to-day work, an increasingly in-demand skill in today’s data-driven society.
 If you work in a role with access to data, but aren’t sure how to use it, this course will give you the understanding of data you need to start making strategic decisions.
-Data Foundations brings together a diverse group of people from a variety of backgrounds and industries, all eager to better understand the data they work with.
+Data Analytics brings together a diverse group of people from a variety of backgrounds and industries, all eager to better understand the data they work with.
 At Juno, we’re committed to providing an inclusive, safe classroom for all that choose to learn with us.
 And a welcoming one!
-From the moment you walk into your first class you’ll be a member of the warm Juno community of staff, students, and alumni.
+From the moment you start your first class, you’ll be a member of the warm Juno community of staff, students, and alumni.

 Minimum Skill Level This beginner-friendly course is for problem-solvers who want to learn how to make more informed and strategic decisions in their day-to-day work.
 Placement Test No Interview Yes

-Start Date None scheduled Cost $2,000 Class size 30 Location TorontoThis course is made for developers committed to doing what it takes to level up.
+Start Date June 26, 2021 Cost $2,000 Class size N/A Location Online, TorontoThis course is made for developers committed to doing what it takes to level up.
 Through six-hours of weekly lessons, you’ll able to really dig in and explore complex concepts every class.
 Lessons are supplemented by mentored office hours once a week.
 We’ve perfected the course schedule to ensure an engaging and intensive experience that can be balanced with a full-time job.
 This unique course is designed to fill in gaps and push developers to level up, while preparing them for the next stage in their career.
 From scope outline to deployment, your in-class learning will be focused on real world skills through the creation of a single-page web application.

 Minimum Skill Level Strong understanding of the basics of HTML & CSS is required to take this course.
 Placement Test Yes Interview Yes

 OnlinePart Time6 Hours/week8 Weeks

-Minimum Skill Level This course is perfect for people working as designers or developers, as well as graduates of our part-time courses.
-Placement Test No Interview Yes Start Date None scheduled Cost $2,000 Class size 30 Location TorontoOur Web Development course is designed for tech-savvy beginners - no prior experience is necessary.
+Start Date April 25, 2021 Cost $2,000 Class size N/A Location Online, TorontoOur Web Development course is designed for tech-savvy beginners - no prior experience is necessary.
 Each class is exercise-heavy, and our 10:1 student-to-instructor ratio means personalized attention: you won’t ever feel left behind.
 Our take-home exercises and coding challenges are designed to continually sharpen your skills.
 You’ll leave this course with transferable skills including the ability to build responsive HTML & CSS websites.
 Our flagship introductory course will provide you with the knowledge to create impactful front-end web experiences.